Meet our Trustees

-Chan Kataria is the Group Chief Executive of emh group, which has a turnover of over £100m, around 20,000 homes in management, and a significant care and support business.
-The group is a major developer of affordable homes in the East Midlands region and leads the Quantum development partnership.
-Chan is an Honorary Associate at De Montfort University.
+Chan Kataria is the Group Chief Executive of EMH Group, which has a turnover of over £125m, 20,000 homes, and a significant care and support business.
+The group is a major developer of affordable homes in the East Midlands region.
+Chan is also a non-executive director for a local FE college, the Chartered Institute of Housing professional body, and the Regional Council of the CBI.
 He was awarded an OBE in the Queen’s Birthday Honours list in 2017 for his services to housing in the East Midlands.

 Sue Dryden – Vice Chairperson

 Sue chairs our Clinical Quality Assurance Committee and has worked in the NHS for 40 years, specialising as a Registered Sick Children’s Nurse.
 Sue has worked in the UK and abroad with roles from leading and managing a children’s ward in a rural Kenyan Hospital to developing the Nottingham Children’s Hospital’s Community Team.

 Angela is a chartered accountant and chartered tax advisor and sits on the Corporate Governance Committee.
 She is the founder of Bright R&D Ltd, a company that helps innovative companies secure funding for R&D. Prior to this, she was a Director at the large accountancy firm, PricewaterhouseCoopers, in the East Midlands, where she worked for 18 years.

 Now retired, Joanne was a retail professional for over 40 years.
 Originally trained as a Pharmacist, she became a Director of project implementation at Boots and latterly ran her own Retail Management Consultancy business.

 Vijay Sharma – Trustee